 Black, brown or white was the most popular color for a practical day bag.
 These classic colors paired well with any outfit regardless of the season.
 White, especially, was a color not previously used in handbags but extremely popular in the 1930s.
 However, bags were available in a myriad of hues, depending on the wearer’s taste and budget.

 High end dress makers offered to make matching purses, gloves and belts with each dress purchased.
+This was increasingly common even amoung cheaper brands going in the 1940s.

 The Birth of the Clutch Bag